NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ## **EZ-Notice Add-On**

-The EZ-Notice Add-On introduces a new way to display important messages on your website that you may want to draw attention to.
-Using this macro, your text will be displayed in a colorful box on your webpage, spanning the width of the layout you place it in.
+The EZ-Notice Add-On enables displaying important, colourful messages on your website.
+Using this macro, any text is be displayed in a colorful box on a WildApricot web page, spanning the width of the layout that contains the macro.
 It can be used on any WildApricot content page, page template, or system template.

-To use the macro, add the text you wish to hi-light within the `[ez-notice][/ez-notice]` tags.
-There is an optional `color` parameter that you can add, using a  [color name](https://www.w3schools.com/colors/colors_names.asp) or [HTML color](https://www.w3schools.com/colors/colors_picker.asp) code.
+To use the macro, insert your notice text inside the `[ez-notice][/ez-notice]` tags.
+An optional `color` parameter can decorate the notice.
+You can use a [color name](https://www.w3schools.com/colors/colors_names.asp) or [HTML color](https://www.w3schools.com/colors/colors_picker.asp) code.
 EZ-Notice will use your selected color as the text color for the the notice, and automatically set the notice's border and background color to a matching lighter color.

 **EXAMPLES:**
 ```text